ajarbuckle23/EmployeeAttritionAnalysisAndModeling/README.md

 ## Ad-Hoc Analyses

-In the attached SQL file, I investigated differences in job satisfaction ratings and performance ratings between employees who do and do not work overtime; who have different job titles; and who have different educational backgrounds.
-There did not seem to be any obvious differences between the groups, meaning that there may be differences between the groups in data not contained in this dataset.
-Interestingly, there was also very little difference in work-life balance ratings between employees who do and do not work overtime.
+In the SQL file, I segmented the dataset by the most influential features in the model to further investigate differences in job satisfaction ratings and performance ratings.
+I also investigated differences in pay and work-life balance ratings between employees who do or do not work overtime, and interestingly, there was also very little difference between the two groups along these metrics.
 This suggests that there may be some other reason that working overtime influences employees to leave the company other than just the number of hours worked.
-In the same file, I also answered many other questions that an HR Business Partner might pose about this dataset for ad-hoc analyses.
+In the same file, I also answered many other questions that an HR Business Partner might pose about this dataset for ad-hoc analyses, such as "What is the average number of years in their current role for employees with a Job Involvement rating of 4?", "Which department has the highest percentage of employees who work overtime?", and "How is the amount of busines travel employees do related to their monthly income?"